fatimazherk/Tetris-game/README.md

 - [Raylib](https://www.raylib.com/) - A simple and easy-to-use library to enjoy videogames programming.
 - Tetris concept and design originally by Alexey Pajitnov.
+- Dr Murk Marvi (Lecturer at NEDUET, Karachi) for her guidance and valuable feedback throughout the project.

 ## For Additional Inquiries: